ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 Let's show some examples of configuring storage location and synchronization options.
 We'll also show how to resume the experiment for each of the examples, in the case that your experiment gets interrupted.
-See :ref:`tune-stopping-guide` for more information on resuming experiments.
+See :ref:`tune-fault-tolerance-ref` for more information on resuming experiments.

 In each example, we'll give a practical explanation of how *trial checkpoints* are saved across the cluster and the external storage location (if one is provided).